hsc251/R_Learn/1_Data_Scientist_Toolbox/JHU01_quiz1.md

 # (JHU Coursera) The Data Scientist's Toolbox Quiz 1 Summary

-### This is the summary quiz Colin took during his learning journey for JHU's Data Science's coursera courses for beginner.
+Description: This is the summary quiz Colin took during his learning journey for JHU's Data Science's coursera courses for beginner.

 Question 1
 ----------